Goodka7/Threat-Hunting-Persistence-/resources/Threat-Hunt-Event(Persistence).md

 # Threat Event (Persistence & Backdoor Access)

+**Unauthorized Persistence Mechanisms & Backdoor Creation**

 ## Steps the "Bad Actor" took to Create Logs and IoCs:

 1. Created a rogue SSH key for persistent access by modifying `~/.ssh/authorized_keys`.
 2. Deployed a persistent backdoor by adding a malicious systemd service.
-3. Modified `~/.bashrc` to automatically execute a reverse shell upon user login.
-4. Created a Trojanized script that mimics a common administrative command to maintain access.
+3. Created a Trojanized script that mimics a common administrative command to maintain access.
+4. Created a SUID backdoor shell (`/tmp/rootbash`) to escalate privileges to root.

 ---